CalderWhite/sword-smith-now/docs/source/Files.rst

 .. class:: launcher(mode,log_file,info_file,initial_gui=False,run_with_errors=True)

+	.. attribute:: mode

-	*mode* \: The mode defines what mode the game is running in.
+		 The mode defines what mode the game is running in.
+This may allow or block certain features.

 	.. warning::
 		In Alpha 0.3.0 The only supported ``mode`` is ``1``.